 What happens when an LADBS inspection fails?

-The inspector issues a correction notice.
-You must fix the violations, then re-request the inspection.
-This cycle typically adds 3–7 days.
-InspectPilot automates the entire correction loop.
+The inspector writes up corrections.
+You fix them, then re-request the inspection.
+That cycle adds 3–7 days and costs about $1,200 on average.
+InspectPilot automates the entire correction loop — tracking, trade alerts, and re-scheduling.

-A typical ADU project in LA requires 10–15 inspections: foundation, framing, rough plumbing/electrical/mechanical, insulation, drywall, and final inspections for each trade.
+A typical ADU project in LA requires 10–15 inspections: foundation, framing, rough plumbing/electrical/mechanical, insulation, drywall, and finals for each trade.
+That's 10–15 times you're logging into iRFIS or calling 311 — per project.